 Each week the District's entomology staff strategically places traps known as encephalitis virus surveillance (EVS) or carbon dioxide traps (CO2) around the District.
 Traps are posted overnight and retrieved the next morning and the collections are returned to the Lab for identification.
 The entomology staff will identify and sort the trapped mosquitoes and pool the collections for virus testing.
 A pool consists of 1 to 50 adult female mosquitoes of the same specie.
 Pooled mosquitoes are transferred to numbered vials and sent to the Center for Vector-Borne Disease Research (CVBDR) at the University of California, Davis.
 At the CVBDR lab the pools are tested for WEE, SLE, CE, and WNV.
-In 2018 the District sent 426 mosquito pool samples with 49 returning positive for WNV.
-2018 also marked the return of St. Louis encephalitis virus (SLEV) to the District.
-The last time SLEV was found in the District was 1969.
-SLEV was detected this year in a South County mosquito pool.
+In 2019 the District sent 427 mosquito pool samples with 45 returning positive for WNV.